 About Tricia Lawlor

-My areas of expertise in local authority community care include judicial review challenges, no recourse to public funds, unaccompanied child asylum seekers and leaving care.
+She has particular expertise in judicial review challenges, no recourse to public funds, unaccompanied child asylum seekers and leaving care.

-I have experience of effectively defending pre-action and judicial review challenges to local authority decisions, conducting legal matters efficiently, advising and instructing senior counsel in High Court and Upper Tribunal hearings and providing proactive legal assistance to the practice group.
+Tricia has experience of effectively defending pre-action and judicial review challenges to local authority decisions, conducting legal matters efficiently, advising and instructing senior counsel in High Court and Upper Tribunal hearings and providing proactive legal assistance to the practice group.